basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 If the type has been activated, running the `status` command should return `siblings_allowed is active`.
-Now, we'll create two objects and write both of them to the same key without first fetching the object (which obtains the context object):
+Now, we'll create two objects and write both of them to the same key without first fetching the object (which obtains the causal context):

 ```java
 Location bestCharacterKey =